danb27/chat-toolkit/README.md

 `python -m chat_toolkit --speech-to-text`
 OR
 `python -m chat_toolkit --speech-to-text whisper`
 OR
 `python -m chat_toolkit --chatbot chatgpt --speech-to-text whisper`

 ## Components

 Components are ML powered objects that accomplish tasks.
 Components should be able to estimate session costs.
+You can build your own components to use in isolation or as part of an orchestrator object.

 **NOTE**: Cost estimates are based on pricing rates provided by the user.
 Users should do their own due dilligence and are responsible for their own costs and estimations.